 At World Cancer Research Fund, we've been investigating the links between diet, weight, nutrition and cancer since 1990.
 In that time, the number of people who are diagnosed with cancer, and the way we understand the disease, has changed dramatically.

-For our 30th birthday celebrations this year, we've been looking back at our achievements and how cancer science has changed.
-We'll be updating this page throughout the month of September 2020, so bookmark this page or check back for updates.
+For our 30th birthday celebrations in 2020, we looked back at our achievements and how cancer science has changed.

 If you have any questions about what we do and why, please get in touch.